Dafydd Ieuan

 Ieuan released The Golden Mile with The Peth ("The Thing" in Welsh) in 2008, with Welsh actor Rhys Ifans on vocals.
 A second album, Crystal Peth has been recorded but has yet to be released.
 With DJ and rapper Rashid "Wibidi" Omar, he recorded and produced music under the band name Wibidi.
 In 2013, he recorded with The Earth (band), with guitarist Mark Roberts (formerly of Catatonia), bassist Tristan Marley and vocalist Dionne Bennett.

 In 2006, Ieuan played drums on James Dean Bradfield's first solo album The Great Western.
 Ieuan produced and drummed on tracks on the forthcoming debut album from Gulp (band) with Super Furry Animals bandmate Guto Pryce.

 Personal life

 He is musician Cian Ciaran's older brother and he has two sisters.
-His father, Dr. Carl Iwan Clowes, OBE, was a health consultant, Welsh language campaigner, anti-nuclear campaigner and was the Honorary Consul in Wales for the African country Lesotho.
+His father, Dr. Carl Clowes, OBE, was a health consultant, Welsh language campaigner, anti-nuclear campaigner and was the Honorary Consul in Wales for the African country Lesotho.